Should I Move or Stay:

 I have known survivors that never returned to their home following the suicide.
 And I have listened to them and been convinced –under the circumstance – that I would have done the same thing.
 The violent nature of the departure weighs in heavily in this case.

-For me, my wife took her life in our garage, at home.
+For me, my wife took her life in our garage at home.
 Sure, it was intensely troubling at first.
 I cannot explain why, but in time I was able to separate the garage from the house in my mind.
 I did not use the garage for months, but then I picked up with my contract teaching and was away a lot.
-But then winter arrived (about 8 months later) and I began to park the car inside again.
+But then winter arrived (about eight months later), and I began to park the car inside again.

-As time moved along I began not to focus on it.
-I guess I was thinking I had passed that crisis, however, I never lingered there.
+As time moved along, I began not to focus on it.
+I guess I thought I had passed that crisis, however, I never lingered there.

-It is not all good.
-I moved away from neighbors and friends that I had shared life with for over 3 decades.
-I came to Tennessee thinking I could recreate that here.
+It was not all good.
+I moved away from neighbors and friends that I had shared life with for over three decades.
+I came to Tennessee, thinking I could recreate that here.
 I now realize I do not have enough life left to rebuild that here.

-But along the way, I have found PEACE and I have crossed the 18-year marker.
-It can never be the same . . . but it is good.
+But along the way, I have found PEACE, and I have crossed the 21-year marker.
+It can never be the same . . . but it has been excellent.